Q: What is 3D Printing?

 one from the manufacturer, if it is even made any more.
 Hobbyists can make custom models for their doll houses, railroads, drones and RC airplanes.
 And of course the best thing about 3D printing is endless customization.
 For example, a bride and groom can get scanned and be themselves at the top of their wedding cake!
 Q: What kind of plastic do you use?

 is called PLA, which stands for Poly Lactic Acid.
-It is made from formulated for 3D printing, and we have dozens of colors.
-ABS is carbon fiber reinforced, and a special PET (polyethylene terephthalate) with remarkable optical clarity in both clear and translucent colors. which makes things that feel like rubber.
+It is plant-based, for 3D printing, and we have dozens of colors.
+ABS is the same type carbon fiber reinforced, and a special PET (polyethylene terephthalate) with remarkable optical clarity in both clear and translucent colors. which makes things that feel like rubber.
 We have PVA, which is a water soluable plastic that we use for dissolvable support structures.